 David C. Wynecoop Memorial Clinic, aka Wellipinit Service Unit, Indian Health Service

 P.O.
 Box 357

 Phone: 509-258-4517 ext.
 4100

 The DCWMC is located on the Spokane Indian Reservation in the northeast section of Washington State occupying the southern portion of Stevens County.
 Geographically, the northern border is the 48 th latitude with the Spokane River the southern border and the Columbia River its western border.
 It is mountainous region covered with timber and varies in elevation from 1,000 feet to 4,000 feet.
 On plateaus and valleys, farm land is relatively extensive while mountain areas are heavily timbered with frequent scattering of lakes, streams and ponds.
 The climate is moderate with an average rainfall of 15 inches.
 The DCWMC is 50 miles Northwest of Spokane, Washington, the hub of the industrial and business sector of the Inland Northwest.
-Spokane Hospitals and health specialists are used extensively for emergency hospitalization and specialty care by both reservations.
+Spokane Hospitals and health specialists are used extensively for emergency hospitalization and specialty care.

 The DCWMC was built in 1970 and in 2001 the Indian Health Service and the Spokane Tribe of Indians completed a collaborative construction project of a new ambulatory primary health care addition to the DCWMC.
 The clinic expansion more than doubled the available facility space.